U.S. Chamber of Commerce Foundation Announces the 2020 Citizens Awards Finalists

 For the first time this year, Citizens Award winners will be announced during a special virtual awards program taking place in conjunction with the 2020 Corporate Citizenship Conference: Business Solves on November 17-19.

-For the 20th anniversary, this year’s ceremony will also feature the “Corporate Citizenship Hall of Fame,” honoring past winners for their continued social and environmental impact, and extraordinary contributions to advancing the field of corporate social responsibility.
+This year’s program will also feature the “Corporate Citizenship Hall of Fame,” honoring past winners for their sustained social and environmental impact, and significant contributions to advancing the field of corporate social responsibility.